BrunoSalerno/terragona/README.md

 terragona
 =========

-Create postgis polygons from geonames points
+Create polygons for geonames places.
+This means: Create concave polygons using geonames places and store them in a postgres/postgis database.